 Tools for CBR (TFCBR)

 TFCBR is a fun, hands-on, course offered in partnership with Continuing Education at the University of Ontario Institute of Technology (UOIT) since 2016.
-Check this page to find out about the next iteration.

 The goal is to learn the basics of Community Based Research (CBR) using one preferred example: the diversity and complexity of HIV in Canada.
 These CBR basics are applicable to many other health fields.